Forever 21

-F21 OpCo LLC, doing business as Forever 21, is a multinational fast-fashion retailer.
-It was originally founded as Fashion 21 in Highland Park, Los Angeles in 1984.
-Before its closure in the US, it is owned and operated by Catalyst Brands, with about 540 outlets.
-The IP is currently owned by Authentic Brands Group.
+Forever 21 was a multinational fast-fashion retailer.
+It was originally founded as Fashion 21 in Highland Park, Los Angeles, in 1984.
+Before its closure in the US, it was owned and operated by the SPARC Group, with about 540 outlets until it filed for Chapter 11 Bankruptcy in 2025.
+It now operates online only and through JCPenney.

 The company sells accessories, beauty products, home goods, and clothing for women, men and children.
 The company has been involved in various controversies that include labor practice issues and copyright infringement accusations.
 It is also still operating in Mexico, and other countries.